silky/silky.github.com/src/posts/scirate-maintainership.md

 The only interesting thing I did, in recent times, was to [add a "jobs" feature](https://github.com/scirate/scirate/commit/2e7ecbce9ee6db4d70d88597b61b6b2101968ba9) to SciRate.
-This was actually moderately successful, but in the end it was more effort for me to maintain that it was worth, so I disabled it.
+This was actually moderately successful, but in the end it was more effort for me to maintain than it was worth, so I disabled it.

 #### Current